Amanda Lear: 2000–present: Recent career

 Her album I Don't Like Disco was released in January 2012, and the single "La Bête et la Belle" sparked controversy due to its erotic imagery.
 In September 2012, Lear appeared as a catwalk model on Jean Paul Gaultier's fashion show in Paris and in 2013 started playing the leading part in the play Divina at the Théâtre des Variétés in Paris.
 In Spring 2014, she released My Happiness, a tribute album with covers of Elvis Presley's songs, promoted by the single and video "Suspicious Minds".
 In 2015, she recorded the duet "Mai più" with Italian singer Gianluca De Rubertis for his album L'universo elegante.
 The pair then teamed for the ballad "Prima del tuo cuore" for Lear's next album Let Me Entertain You, released in May 2016.
 Her play La Candidate, a sequel to Panique au ministère, opened in 2016 at the Théâtre de la Michodière and was subsequently taken on tour across France.
 At the time of an interview in the Italian program Domenica in on 16 October 2016, Lear had planned a retirement immediately after completing the La Candidate tour in Spring 2017, however, she had to cancel a number of final dates due to health issues.
 In 2018, she worked on the dubbing for French and Italian versions of Incredibles 2, hosted the TV show Voulez-vous coucher avec moi ? on Cielo, and released another book, Délires.
 In 2019, Lear joined the judging panel of the Italian TV show Sanremo Young on Rai 1.
 In 2020, Lear starred in Si Muore Solo Da Vivi directed by Alberto Rizzi and in Miss directed by Ruben Alves.
 In 2021, she appears in TV drama Camping Paradis in France.
 In September, Lear returned to theatre to play Joan Crawford in Qu'est-il arrivé à Bette Davis et Joan Crawford ?, a play about Bette Davis and Joan Crawford in the war they fought on the set of What Ever Happened to Baby Jane?
-The play was directed by Robert Aldrich at the Théâtre de la Porte Saint-Martin in Paris.
+The play was directed by Michel Fau at the Théâtre de la Porte Saint-Martin in Paris.

-She released Tuberose in 2021 and her character is played by Andreja Pejić in Dalíland.
+She released a new album called Tuberose in 2021.

+She is portrayed by Andreja Pejić in the film Dalíland, released in 2023.

+The 2025 documentary Enigma compares and contrasts the life stories of April Ashley and Amanda Lear and includes a new interview with Lear conducted by the director Zackary Drucker.
+The interview focuses on Lear's own version of her personal history and gender identity, and how it contrasts with the accounts of her contemporaries.
+The film screened at the Sundance Film Festival in January 2025 and premiered on HBO Max in May.